 Sports Skills Workshop

-There is all probability that local sports fan would want to hone their skill in their favourite sport of given a chance and a professional instructor.
+There is all probability that local sports fan would like to hone their skills in their favourite sport or, given the chance, with a professional instructor.

 So, you can give them both, and raise some funds at the same time.
 You can rope in professional/amateur players, or coaches, or trainers from the club that you support, and get them to train those who are willing to be trained.

 You will get ample funds as registration fee as well as tuition fee, while the public will get a chance to learn from the pros.